 In addition to the HUD-specific mandates issued by Congress, all OIGs must meet several governmentwide legislative mandates annually.
-The two most significant requirements are the financial audits required by the Chief Financial Officers Act and the review of information security policies required by the Federal Information Security Management Act.
+The most significant requirement involves the audits of HUD's, FHA's, and Ginnie Mae's financial statements as required by the Chief Financial Officers Act.